 Cook holds degrees from The Juilliard School, Oberlin Conservatory and Guildhall School and studied with David Takeno, Roland Vamos, Hsin-Yun Huang.
 She studied at the Verbier Academy in Switzerland for three summers with Yuri Bashmet, Paul Neubauer, and Roberto Diaz, and has also studied privately with Li-Kuo Chang.

 When she is not playing her viola, Carol spends as much time as possible working on her golf game and also loves to go on adventures on her road bike.

-Ms. Morgan was a member of the orchestra of Music of the Baroque for over 30 years and has appeared as a soloist with them on several occasions.
+Ms. Morgan was a member of Music of the Baroque orchestra for over 30 years and has appeared as a soloist with them on several occasions.
 She was a member of the Ars Viva Orchestra for over 20 years and is an active performer in the Chicago area.
 She has appeared as soloist on several occasions with Bach Week in Evanston and the Chicago String Ensemble.
 She has recorded on the Cedille label.
-She has performed under Dennis Russell Davies, Hugh Wolff, Leonard Slatkin, Otto Werner Mueller, amongst others.
+She has performed under Dennis Russell Davies, Hugh Wolff, Leonard Slatkin, Otto Werner Mueller, among others.
 Before returning to the Chicago area, she was a member of the Oklahoma City Symphony Orchestra.
 In addition she maintains a private flute studio and coaches chamber music.